avijra/rhods-finetunning-demo/README.md

-## This is complete demo to show the capabilities of RHODS finetuning using codeflare(ray,mcad,instascale), with inferencing using TGIS-Caikit
+## This is complete demo to show the capabilities of RHODS for model finetuning using codeflare(ray,mcad,instascale) and inferencing using TGIS-Caikit

 ## Pre-requsites